jollygoodcode/dasherize/README.md

 Dasherize is a beautiful material-based dashboard for your projects which provides you with an overview of open Pull Requests and Issues, and statuses of your CI, all on a single web page.

-Currently supports GitHub, Travis and CodeShip.
+Currently supports GitHub, Travis, CodeShip and CircleCI.

 Take it for a spin on [http://dasherize.com](http://dasherize.com).